 What is two-factor authentication (2FA)?
 What is Duo?

-The University of Michigan adopted Duo as its two-factor authentication solution.
-Any U-M student, faculty, or staff member can enroll in Duo at no cost.
-In addition to using it for securing off-campus login to CAEN remote access services, it may also be used to protect access to other University systems that use the U-M Weblogin page.
-Doing this helps protect web-based access to your online University data, including:
+In addition to using Duo for securing login to CAEN remote access services, it is also used as protection for access to other online University systems via the U-M Weblogin page.
+Doing this will help protect web-based access to your online University data, including:

 - Personal information in Wolverine Access, such as enrollment and payroll